sahmed53gsu/appdev_hw2/README.md

 ### Dependencies

 * In order to run the code you need to download all files and folders.
 Main changes were made to the Kotlin files within the app/src directory.
 Both build.gradle files (inside and outside of app directory) are going to be needed as they hold the dependencies.
-* You will also have Android studio and an emulator setup
+* You will also need to have Android studio and an emulator setup

 ### Installing

 * Download the entire appdev_hw2 repo.
-Save them into a directory titled "build-android-start"
+Save all files into a directory titled "build-android-start"

 ### Executing program

 * Download npm and node.js.
-In the terminal type:
+After doing so, in the terminal type:
    ```
    npm install -g firebase-tools@latest
    ```